 On the other end of the spectrum, the Labrador Retriever is a typically good-natured but sometimes excitable dog.

-People who aren’t used to a larger and “in your face” type of dog may find a Labrador mix German Shepherd that takes after its Lab parent to be intimidating.
+People who aren’t used to a larger and “in your face” type of dog may find a Lab Shepherd mix that takes after its Lab parent to be intimidating.

 You must note that with any mixed breed, the temperament of a hybrid dog or puppy may more closely resemble that of one parent breed than the other parent breed.